milomedia/tilix/_drafts/champion-energy-mobilises.md

 ## The challenge

-2020 is a difficult time to be entering the GB electricity supply market.
-COVID-19 has added to the increasing demands placed on new entrants by the regulator.
+2020 is a difficult time to be entering the GB electricity supply market, not least because COVID-19 has added to the increasing demands placed on new entrants by the regulator.
 However, fortune favours the brave and those with a good strategy.
-Founder and Managing Director, Shahrukh Ali, knows there is no such thing as “we can do it all”.
+Champion Energy™ founder and Managing Director, Shahrukh Ali, knows there is no such thing as “we can do it all”.
 From the outset he sought out supply chain partners that could help his team soar based on its strengths.
 As well as electricity industry expertise, he looks for partners that:

 * develop a strategic viewpoint including advisory on marketing and innovation, particularly around changes in the economic, commercial and regulatory environment;
 * make architectural contributions to the building of an effective organisation that is fit for purpose in the present and geared for success in the future;
-* have effective governance to ensure that the firm operates in a legal and ethical manner while meeting the business objectives;
+* have effective governance to ensure that the firm operates in a legal and ethical manner while meeting business objectives;
 * maintain strong relationships with Ofgem and other industry bodies on compliance and policy development;
 * foster constructive challenge and have the gravitas to call on advisers who will say “no” when necessary.